For a comprehensive and detailed treatise on the

 Genisis by David Wood.
 On page 64 we have:

-The point of the extended Pentacle is called Combe Loubiere
+The northern point of the extended Pentacle is at a place called Combe Loubiere

 It is a place where three trackways meet.